luebbe/homie-node-collection/README.md

 ### BME280Node

-A node for a Bosch BME280 I2C temperature/humidity/pressure sensor.
+A node for Bosch BME280 I2C temperature/humidity/pressure sensors.
 Reports the three values back via MQTT.

 It has one setting:

-- _temperatureOffset_: The temperature offset in degrees .
+- _temperatureOffset_: The temperature offset in degrees.
   Range: [-10.0 - 10.0].
 Default = 0.

 **Attention**: This offset is just added to the temperature read from the sensor.
 The relative humidity is not recalculated.